markgw/uh-nlp2021/docs/week34/index.md

 For a time, his own soul and this brain - maggot struggled for supremacy .
 ````

+You will probably find, perhaps surprisingly, that the results are not good!

-> * Has the unlabelled data improved the tagger?
+> * Can you see any ways in which the unlabelled data has improved the tagger?
-> * What else could you do to improve the tagger's performance on different domains?
+> * What else could you  do instead (or additionally) to improve the tagger's performance on different domains?
 > * **Submit your answers**

-## Exercise 4: Cross-domain tagging

-Try feeding some other sentences into the POS taggers, comparing the
-output from the supervised and semi-supervised models.
-Try out sentences from a number of different domains:
-e.g. fiction, news, legal documents, ...

-> **Submit a few sentences reporting your observations**

 ## Exercise 5: HMM as a language model